 Abbey Road Waste Transfer Station (Brent NW10) accepts commercial and industrial waste from traders.

-Quick finder...Abbey Road Household Reuse & Recycling Centre Reduce your waste Frequently asked questions Not for Profit Permits What happens to your waste?
+Quick finder...Abbey Road Household Reuse & Recycling Centre Reuse Hub at Abbey Road What can I do with my waste Frequently asked questions Not for Profit Permits What happens to your waste?

 The site accepts many types of waste including garden waste, wood, metals, paper and cardboard, soil and stones/rubble, mixed municipal waste and mixed bulky waste such as house clearances.